 Fanfics and forum Role playing Games based on BIONICLE will often make the characters take on more human traits compared to their 85% metal, 15% muscle/lung tissue that is canon.
 While the primary reason by that it's easier to Write What You Know, the addition of human aspects also means that fanfic characters suddenly have more detailed descriptions of such things as pain, bleeding, etc.

 Everything with Matoro and the Barraki saga basically slaps you in the face if the Piraka saga hasn't already.
-Not only do we get a downer ending, in another serial we're showned exactly what would have happened if Matoro never put the mask on. the universe dies, and Matoro is labeled a coward and a pariah.
+Not only do we get a downer ending, in another serial we're showned exactly what would have happened if Matoro never put the mask on.
+The universe dies, and Matoro is labeled a coward and a pariah.
 Everyone also is now deprived of a home because the universe is crumbling, and Matoro only redeems himself when he sacrifices his life again to save the village.
-The guy just can't catch a break.
+Seriously, this guy just can't catch a break.

 LEGO Dino Attack features a group known as the D.I.N.O.
 Attack team battling against mutated or robotic dinosaurs.
 It's notable in that it is the onlypost-apoc LEGO Theme, being set in a empty city ravaged by the dinosaurs.
 In addition, there is a very heavy emphasis on weaponry and military vehicles.